-If you’re familiar with any of the homemade cleaning and laundry solutions I’ve posted here on the blog, then you may have noticed that many of them have Dawn dish soap as an ingredient.
-My Armpit Stain Remover, No-Grate Laundry Detergent, and Homemade “Shout” are just a few of the recipes I’ve posted over the years that include Dawn soap.
+If you’re familiar with any of the homemade cleaning and laundry solutions I’ve shared here on my site, you may have noticed many of them feature Dawn dish soap as an ingredient.
+Over the years, I’ve used it the classic blue Dawn dish soap to remove yellow sweat stains, make no-grate laundry detergent, and much more — it’s even in my trusty Ultimate Stain Remover Spray!

 Related: Treat Yourself to This Magical DIY Aromatherapy Bubble Bath